pact-foundation/docs.pact.io/docs/implementation_guides/jvm/matching.md

 The following method is used to determine if two bodies match:

 1. If both the actual body and expected body are empty, the bodies match.
-2. If the actual body is non-empty, and the expected body empty, the bodies match.
+2. If the actual body is non-empty, and the expected body empty, the bodies don't match.
 3. If the actual body is empty, and the expected body non-empty, the bodies don't match.
 4. Otherwise do a comparison on the contents of the bodies.